- How are participants nominated for SD-SLEP?

 - CEOs and senior officials of private enterprises with regional or national reach.

-- National association and regional leaders of professional, minority and women's organizations; and
+- National association and leaders of professional, minority and women's organizations

 How competitive is the nomination process?

 The selection process is extremely competitive.
-JCOC expects to receive more than 400 nominations this year, and only 100 slots are available.
+SD-SLEP often receives more than 400 nominations each year, and only 40-80 slots are available.
 Selections are based on the qualifications of the nominees as determined by an inter-Service selection panel, not by the rank or the position of the nominator.

 Ineligible nominees are:

 - Federal, State or Local elected officials or candidates who will be in campaign status;